mustafizEnosis/DevOps-eval-ci-cd-scripts/README.md

       - `docker build -t localhost:5000/<IMAGE_NAME>:<tag> .`
     - Breakdown of each step in the build process/Dockerfile.
       - Docker packages up all the files and directories and sends them to the Docker daemon.
-      - The base image node:23-alpine is downloaded and is the starting point/first layer for the final image.
+      - The base image `node:23-alpine` is downloaded and is the starting point/first layer for the final image.
       - Then the package.json and package-lock.json files are copied to the /usr/src/app directory of the image.
       - A new layer is added, and the npm install command is executed to install the application packages.
       - The project folder is copied into the /usr/src/app directory of the image.
-      - Http Port 8080 is exposed, and this is the final step for building the image.
+      - Http Port 8080 is exposed.
       - Now, the entry point of the image is defined.
 The default command is npm start which will be executed when a container is started from this image.
 - Run the below command to push the Docker image to the registry running at port 5000.
   - `docker push <REGISTRY_URL>/<IMAGE_NAME>:<tag>`